 - A luxurious dining experience in a room graced with fine art and antiques.

-- Five-course menus feature offerings from classic preparations and regionally inspired cuisine to vegetarian options.
+- Multi-course menus feature offerings from classic preparations and regionally inspired cuisine to vegetarian options.

 - Choose traditional pre-set seating and dining times or a flexible open schedule — the choice is yours to make prior to departure for your cruise.